achikin/verma.github.io/_drafts/2014-08-22-firebase-with-clojure.md

 ### Listening for Firebase Events
 Although _pani_ already has functions to listen for Firebase events, let's just re-write them here using some transducers for extra giggles.

 Mostly we're just interested in three Firebase events here: `child_added`, `child_removed` and `child_changed` (let's collectively decide to not worry about `child_moved`).
-Also for most use cases I've found that I never need the previous snapshot or node name (let me know if that's not the case though, or I'll sooner or later hit one).
+For most of my use cases I've found that I never need the previous snapshot or node name (let me know if that's not the case though, or I'll sooner or later hit one).

 First, let's write a little function which takes a Firebase ref and returns to us a `chan` which will have the received value posted to it (`pani/bind` does something similar) after its passed through a provided transducer.